 Subsequently, the predicted IoU value is mapped to an IoU embedding, similar to the time embedding.
-The resized error map $E_t^l$, modulated UNet features $\hat{f_t^l}$, and IoU embedding are then fed into a new SCM block, with $E_t^l$ as a condition and the IoU embedding replacing the time embedding.
+The resized error map $E_t^l$, modulated UNet features $\hat{f_t^l}$, and IoU embedding are then fed into a new SCM block, where $E_t^l$ serves as a condition and the IoU embedding replaces the time embedding.
 This process generates new quality-aware features, denoted as $\tilde{f_t^l}$, which subsequently serve as input for the $(l+1)$-th UNet layer.

-\subsubsection{\textbf{Total Loss}}
+\subsubsection{Total Loss}